 - You’re a woman who has never been pregnant or first got pregnant after age 35.

 - You’ve taken “combination” hormone replacement therapy.

 - You’ve been exposed to radiation.

 Are there screening tests?
 Yes.
 Mammography, a special X-ray of the breast, is the main test to screen for possible tumors.
 Doctors may also use ultrasound and MRI to check further.

 It’s very common to have a lump in your breast.
 If that happens to you, try not to worry.
 Many breast lumps are not cancer.
 You should get a doctor to check on what it is.
 You may get a biopsy, in which the doctor uses a thin needle to get a sample to test to see if it’s cancer.

 No single test is perfect, and experts don’t all agree on when women should start to get mammograms or how often they need them.
 Newer versions like the digital and 3-D mammogram could be more accurate at finding cancers in some women, especially those who are young or who have dense breasts.
 That’s progress, but whether it will save lives remains to be seen.

-A woman’s best move is to talk with her doctor about how often she needs to get checked -- and then to make that appointment.
+A woman’s best move is to talk with their doctor about how often they need to get checked -- and then to make that appointment.